-Lonely Planet Small Talk Asia (latest prices, order on Book Depository here)
+Lonely Planet Small Talk Asia (latest prices, order here)

 This is a handy little phrasebook if you’re planning on visiting Japan as well as other Asian countries.
 Small Talk Asia covers the basic survival phrases you’ll need in Japanese, as well as Cantonese, Korean, Lao, Thai, Vietnamese and more.
 At the beginning of each chapter is a super useful table about how to pronounce vowels and how they can change the meanings of words if not spoken correctly.
 Very handy to know!

 Concluding learning Japanese for tourists

 If you’ve made it this far, you must be really keen to learn Japanese so I wish you the best on your learning journey.
 Now you’re set to go with the basic phrases you’ll need in Japan, as well as how to pronounce them and the best context to use each.
 I hope you’ll also find my free PDF cheat sheet helpful, too!